Skip to main content

 Technical Analysis

-CVE-2025-53525 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the WeGIA web application, a management platform designed for charitable institutions developed by LabRedesCefetRJ.
+CVE-2025-53525 is a Reflected Cross-Site Scripting (XSS) vulnerability identified in the WeGIA web application, a management platform designed for charitable institutions developed by LabRedesCefetRJ.
 The vulnerability exists in the profile_familiar.php endpoint, specifically in the handling of the id_dependente parameter.
-Due to improper neutralization of input during web page generation (CWE-79), an attacker can inject malicious JavaScript code that is reflected back to the user without proper sanitization or encoding.
-This allows execution of arbitrary scripts in the context of the victim's browser session.
-The vulnerability affects all versions prior to 3.4.3, where the issue has been fixed.
-The CVSS 4.0 base score is 2.0, indicating a low severity primarily because exploitation requires user interaction (UI:A), no privileges or authentication are needed (PR:N, AT:N), and the impact on confidentiality, integrity, and availability is minimal (VC:N, VI:N, VA:N).
-The attack vector is network-based (AV:N), and the scope is limited (S:I).
-No known exploits are currently reported in the wild.
-The vulnerability could be leveraged in phishing or social engineering attacks to steal session cookies, perform actions on behalf of users, or deliver malware, but the impact is constrained by the nature of the application and the reflected XSS vector.
+Due to improper neutralization of input during web page generation (CWE-79), an attacker can inject malicious scripts that are reflected back to the user without proper sanitization or encoding.
+This allows execution of arbitrary JavaScript in the context of the victim's browser session.
+The vulnerability affects all versions of WeGIA prior to 3.4.3, where it has been fixed.
+The CVSS 4.0 base score is 2, indicating a low severity level.
+The vector indicates that the attack can be performed remotely over the network without authentication (AV:N, PR:N), requires no privileges, and no user interaction is needed (UI:A), but the impact on confidentiality, integrity, and availability is minimal (VC:N, VI:N, VA:N).
+The scope is limited (SC:L), and the exploitability is partial (E:P).
+No known exploits are currently in the wild.
+The vulnerability primarily allows attackers to execute scripts in the victim’s browser, which could lead to session hijacking, phishing, or defacement, but the impact is limited by the nature of the application and the low CVSS score.

 Potential Impact